 Hyperlocal, community-owned air monitoring

-The WOAQ monitoring network is a community-owned network of air quality sensors that help us advocate for stronger environmental policies and enforcement by telling a detailed story of our neighborhood’s exposure to air pollution.
+The WOAQ monitoring network is a community network of air quality sensors that measured West Oakland’s air from June 2024 to August 2025.
+The data from these sensors will help us advocate for stronger environmental policies and enforcement by telling a detailed story of our neighborhood’s exposure to air pollution.

 Jump to: About the project • What we’re measuring • Project timeline